-- Jesus' final mandate to His disciples was, "...go and make disciples of all the nations..."
+Jesus' final mandate to His disciples was, "...go and make disciples of all the nations..."
 (Matt.
-28:18-20). - 2.
-The word disciple means learners: those who are taught. - a.
-In some translations of the Bible the verse says, "Go..., and teach all nations..." - b.
-Verse 20 makes the purpose of this teaching crystal clear: "...teaching them to obey everything I have commanded you." - 3.
-Disciples of Jesus Christ are those who not only learn His teachings but also obey them. - Since His teachings include the Great Commission, true disciples are those who ultimately disciple others and teach them to obey all He commanded. - 5.
-The Great Commission has its foundation in the Greatest Commandment: to love God and love others (Matt.
-22:37-40).
-Our love for God compels us to love people and share the gospel with them (2 Cor.
-4:5-7).
+28:19, NKJV).
+The word disciples means learners: those who are taught.
+In fact, in several other versions of the Bible the verse says, "Go..., and teach all nations..."
+Verse 20 makes the purpose of this teaching crystal clear: "...teaching them to obey everything I have commanded you."
+Disciples of Jesus Christ are those who not only learn His teachings but also obey them.
+Since His teachings include the Great Commission, true disciples are those who ultimately disciple others and teach them to obey all He has commanded.